Oubaitori: A Japanese Metaphor for Growth

 1. Your Growth Has Its Own Season

-Just as the plum blooms in late winter while the cherry waits for warmer days, your growth in any area of life — career, relationships, health, creativity — has its own natural timing.
+Just as the plum blooms in late winter while the cherry waits for warmer days, your growth in any area of life — career, relationships, health, creativity — has its own timing.
 Forcing yourself to grow at someone else's pace is like trying to make a plum tree flower in December.

 This doesn't mean passivity.
 It means aligning your effort with where you genuinely are, not where you imagine you should be based on others' visible progress.